top of page

 THE GOSPEL OF JOHN

 The difference between John's and the other Gospels, is that nearly all the action takes place in Jerusalem.
 Also, Jesus is recognized as the Messiah in the very first chapter of John.
-The discourses of Jesus differ remarkably from those in the other three Gospels, where they consist for the most part as parables or short, meaningful stories of the way in which life is meant to be lived.
-In John's Gospel, the discourses are long and different in style; they deal almost entirely with the great themes of life, light, truth, and love, and Christ Jesus' relationship with his Father.
-In John's Gospel, there are many metaphors but no parables at all.
+The discourses of Jesus' ministry differ remarkably from those in the other Gospels, where they consist for the most part as parables, or as short, meaningful stories of the way in which life is meant to be lived.
+In John's Gospel, the discourses are long and different in style; they deal almost entirely with the great themes of life, light, truth, and love.
+In John's Gospel, there are many metaphors but no parables.
+Well documented is Christ Jesus' close relationship with God, whom he ofter refers to as "Father" (note: in John Gospel, Jesus uses the term "Father" more frequently than "God".)
+Of all the Gospels, John's account gives the clearest portrait of Jesus' humanity.

-Whether John's Gospel was written as a conscious supplement (or even as a deliberate corrective) to the other three, Bible scholars continue to speculate.
+Whether John's Gospel was written as a conscious supplement (or even as a deliberate corrective) to the other three Gospels, Bible scholars continue to speculate.
 For all their disagreements, the majority of scholars do not deny the enormous spiritual value of this document.
 It seems probable that the author knew Jesus personally, and had reflected long and deeply on the nature of the divine Word.
-Here John gives the world the results of his thoughts, prayers and meditations about the life which is the light of men.
+In his Gospel, John gives the world the results of his thoughts, prayers and meditations about the life which is the light of men.

-The enligthening message of John's Gospel is Jesus' demand for his followers to be more loving.
-This is illustrated clearly in chapter 13, where Jesus' unique and compassionate leadership skills are illustrated.
+The singular message of John's Gospel is Jesus' demand for his followers to be more loving.
+This is clearly illustrated in chapter 13, where Jesus' unique and compassionate leadership skills are illustrated.
 This takes place prior to the crucifixion, when Jesus washed his disciples' feet.

-Further on, Jesus says: "I command you, love one another! . . .
+Further on, Jesus admonishes them, "I command you, love one another! . . .
 There is no greater love than this--that a man should lay down his life for his friends.
 You are my friends if you do what I tell you to do.
 I shall not call you servants any longer, for a servant does not share his master's confidence.
-No I call you friends, now, because I have told you everything that have (I) heard from the Father.
+No, I call you friends, now, because I have told you everything that (I) have heard from the Father."

 JESUS' REUNION WITH HIS DISCIPLES

 John's Gospel also recounts the touching story of Jesus' reunion with his disciples beside the sea of Galilee.
 This meeting occurred after Jesus' resurrection.
-At this point, his disciples believing their master was dead, had returned to their prior profession as fishermen.
+At this point, his disciples believing their master had died, and so betrayed their faith, returned to their prior occupation as fishermen.
 After a night of fishing, and catching nothing, they saw a stranger on the shore, who, upon learning they had caught nothing, urged them to cast their net on the other side of their boat.
 They did so, and miraculously discovered a catch so vast and heavy that they would need help to haul it to shore.

-On the shore, they realize the stranger was no stranger at all, but their beloved master, whom they joyfully greeted.
-Having prepared them a breakfast of grilled fish and bread, Jesus and his disciple dined together one last time.
-In a few days, Jesus would ascend up to heaven
+On the shore, they realized the stranger was no stranger at all, but their beloved master, alive and well, whom they joyfully greeted.
+Having prepared them a breakfast of grilled fish and bread, Jesus and his disciples dined together one last time.
+In a few days, Jesus would leave them, and ascend up to heaven.

 The Gospel ends with John's memorable sign-off, where, speaking about the many healings Jesus had performed throughout his ministry: "I suppose that if each one were written down in detail, there would not be room in the whole world for all the books that would be written."